ckarthic/Building-TidyData-set-in-R/README.md

+# run_analysis.R

-run_analysis.R is the R script submitted for the Week 4 programming assignment of the 'Getting and Cleaning Data' class in the DataScience specialization.
+This is the R script submitted for the Week 4 programming assignment of the 'Getting and Cleaning Data' class in the DataScience specialization.
 This script assumes that the original dataset from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is downloaded and unzipped to the current working directory.